 Aug.
 23 (Bloomberg) -- Best Buy Co. has resumed talks with founder Richard Schulze about an agreement that would allow him to conduct due diligence in his effort to acquire the company, said two people with knowledge of the matter.

-Best Buy initiated the discussions shortly after announcing quarterly earnings (BBY) that missed analysts’ estimates on Aug.
+Best Buy initiated the discussions shortly after announcing quarterly earnings (BBY:US) that missed analysts’ estimates on Aug.
 21, said one of the people, who asked not to be identified because the negotiations are private.
 The two sides may reach an agreement later this week, or talks could again break down, the person said.

 The largest U.S. electronics retailer has lost 13 percent of its value this week as investors bet that Schulze’s Aug.
 6 proposal to buy it for as much as $9.5 billion is becoming less likely.
 Interim Chief Executive Officer Mike Mikan said Aug.
 21 on Best Buy’s earnings conference call that the due diligence offer still stands.